 The conflict raging in Darfur in the West of Sudan continues.
 It has disastrous consequences for the population.
-Due to the destroyed infrastructure, lack of qualified medical personnel and the difficult security situation the rural population has hardly any access to health care.
+Due to the destroyed infrastructure, lack of qualified medical personnel and the difficult security situation, the rural population has hardly any access to health care.
 Undernourishment and malnutrition also represent a major health risk.
 The German Red Cross has been active for more than 20 years in Sudan, working in close cooperation with its partner organisation, the Sudanese Red Crescent Society.
-In Darfur the GRC has been active for more than 10 years despite the difficult security situation with projects that provide health care and enhance food security.
+In Darfur, the GRC has been active for more than 10 years despite the difficult security situation, conducting projects that provide health care and enhance food security.

 Ensuring basic medical care, preventing undernourishment

 A total of 11 local health posts provide access to the population in the surrounding villages.
 The German Red Cross supports medical care in the region by providing equipment to the health posts, supplying drugs as well offering training for the medical personnel.
 In addition to treating acute illnesses, other important aspects of the medical work are vaccination programmes and comprehensive support for pregnant women.